 top of page

-This work -sculptures, photograms and photographs- invites viewers to examine their interpretations of sculptures of female bodies.
+This work—sculptures, photograms, and photographs—invites viewers to explore their interpretations of sculptures of female bodies.

 Venus figurines

-Years ago, I saw the “Venus figurines” for the first time, in an archaeology class at the NYU Graduate School of Arts and Science.
-These are some of the earliest depictions of human beings in Europe, dating back to perhaps 30,000 years ago.
+I first saw the "Venus figurines" years ago in an archaeology class at the NYU Graduate School of Arts and Science.
+The figurines are among the earliest representations of humans in Europe.
+Some may be as old as 30,000 years.

-For centuries these small sculpted female bodies have been the subject of speculation about women, playing roles in endless discussions whether men and women’s roles are “natural” or “cultural”.
-But we have no idea what the intended meaning was.
-Do they mean that people once regarded women’s power to give birth to children with greater awe?
-Has this sense of power been expropriated from women with the rise of the modern, mostly male scientific worldview?
-Do the voluptuous forms of some sculptures mean that those cave inhabitants, contrary to our expectations, lived a life of plenty and leisure which we have lost?
+For centuries, these small sculpted female bodies have been the subject of speculation about the role of women in endless debates about whether the roles of men and women are “biological,” “natural,” or “cultural.”
+But we have no idea what the intended meaning of the makers of these figurines was.
+Do they mean that people once looked at women with more awe because they could bear children?
+Have women lost their power with the rise of the modern, predominantly male scientific worldview?
+Do the round, voluptuous forms of the figurines imply that those cave dwellers lived in abundance?

 bottom of page